mffiedler/svt-case-doc/learn/federation.md

 ## Prepare 2 clusters

-Get 2 all-in-one clusters by (Flexy](flexy.md).
+Get 2 clusters by (Flexy](flexy.md).
 The following commands are executed by default on master of cluster 1 unless it says explicity otherwise.

+_Note_ that all-in-one environment did not work for this test yet (tried with --etcd-persistent-storage=false/true): pods are with errors.
+Suspicious points:

+* did not set up aws env right?
+* etcd service is not installed?

 ## Check kubefed command (optional)
 It should be installed with openshift.